 Visit from Monday to Friday 9.00am – 4.00pm – upon reservation.

 The History of the Physics Cabinet

 The Gabinetto di Fisica was created by Filippo Corridi in 1823.

 Filippo Corridi equipped it with a remarkable collection of instruments as a necessary support to the very ambitious teaching programmes.

 Following intense efforts to identify, restore and catalog the instruments, the entire collection has now been reordered in a manner not dissimilar to how a visitor would have seen it at the beginning of the 20th century.

-The Cabinet of Physics collection of 19th-century scientific instruments, which is remarkable for its consistency and completeness, is without a doubt the most important collection of its kind in Italy and one of the fullest in Europe.
+The collection of the Physics Cabinet includes 19th-century scientific instruments, which is remarkable for its consistency and completeness, is without a doubt the most important collection of its kind in Italy and one of the fullest in Europe.